Thursday, January 15, 2026

 Courtesy Omar Lopez | Unsplash

 But you don’t have to flee the urban epicenters to go communal.
-As millions of Americans struggle to make ends meet, communal living projects offers an affordable alternative via shared resources and reduced expenses.
+As millions of Americans struggle to make ends meet, communal living projects offer an affordable alternative via shared resources and reduced expenses.
 It’s also a way to foster engagement at a time when socializing has become increasingly more difficult and dangerous.
-Despite rising vaccine rates and reduced cases, some people are adopting a new normal: fewer and more meaningful interactions.
 Communal living makes for the perfect setting.

 Intentional communities and your carbon footprint